Oak Flats railway station: Croom Tunnel

 Immediately to the east of Oak Flats Station is the 40-metre-long Croom Tunnel, said to be the shortest railway tunnel in NSW.

-Platforms & services
+Platforms and services

 Oak Flats has one side platform.
 It is serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama.

 Transport links

-Premier Illawarra operates six routes via Oak Flats station:
+Premier Illawarra operates six bus routes via Oak Flats station, under contract to Transport for NSW: